Hadine Joffe, MD MSc

 Monica Bennett Fonseka, MA – Research Specialist

 Monica Bennett Fonseka is a Research Specialist in the Psychiatry department at Brigham and Women’s Hospital.
-She graduated from McGill University with a B.A.Sc. in Cognitive Science in 2010, then earned her M.S. in Psychology, specializing in cognitive psychology and psycholinguistics, from UMass Amherst in 2015.
+They graduated from McGill University with a B.A.Sc. in Cognitive Science in 2010, then earned their M.S. in Psychology, specializing in cognitive psychology and psycholinguistics, from UMass Amherst in 2015.
 Monica has worked in psychiatric and neuroimaging research since joining the department in 2014.
-Her primary research interests include the intersection of cognition, psychiatry, and neuroscience, in addition to the study of reading and executive function, and related disorders such as dyslexia and ADHD.
+Their primary research interests include the intersection of cognition, psychiatry, and neuroscience, in addition to the study of reading and executive function, and related disorders such as dyslexia and ADHD.

 Doruntina Fida, MPH – Senior Research Coordinator